 Interested in a minor in Sociology?

 There are two options for minoring in Sociology.
 Students may choose to pursue the traditional minor or the Sociology minor subplan in Poverty, Inequality, and Policy.
 Requirements for the traditional minor are listed below, whereas requirements for the Minor subplan in Poverty, Inequality, and Policy, can be found here.

 24 units of Sociology coursework (or 6 classes, whichever is greater) are required for the Sociology Minor.
-Every course counted towards the major must earn a grade of C or better (effective 9/1/2011).
+Grades of 'S' or 'CR' are allowable.
+When students take classes for a letter grade, a grade of 'C' or better should be earned or the student should obtain a written exception (effective 03/2020).

 Core courses required for the minor (8-9 units)

 - SOC 2: Self and Society: Introduction to Social Psychology OR SOC 180A: Foundations of Social Research OR SOC 180B: Introduction to Data Analysis

 Foundation courses required for the minor (up to 8 units)

 Choose at least two foundation courses, from two different areas of concentration (below).